 *Anchor and Attachment Point Positioning

 On the left is one hole on this bolt circle.
-On right we move the TriBall to the center then select the axis we want to rotate the hole around and move the TriBall and a menu comes up asking if we want to move, copy, link or create a radial pattern.
+On right we press the spacebar that allows us to move the TriBall to the center, press the spacebar again that turns the Triball back on, then select the axis we want to rotate the hole around and move the TriBall and a menu comes up asking if we want to move, copy, link or create a radial pattern.

 Here is another example of using the TriBall mirroring and linking parts and assemblies.